-Let’s bottom line it: If you’re convinced dental marketing is a waste of money and resources, this is the video you’ll want to watch.
+Let’s bottom line it: If you’re convinced using a dental marketing agency is a waste of money and resources, this is the video you’ll want to watch.
 There’s actually more than just marketing that goes into making your dental office a place that’s recognized and respected by generations of patients.
 You’ll be forced to ask yourself one big lingering question and that’s: How do you measure your dental marketing?
 Think about your answer and then press play.
 Xaña breaks it down, bit by bit for legit ad advice that’s backed by results.

 Find out what you need to have some method of tracking every new patient opportunity, gained and missed.
 Without it, you’re sure to be unable to accurately track your dental marketing ROI.
 Do you really know the numbers to make marketing add up?
 Do handle things more like a shot in the dark?
 Press play and go golden with us.